himanshu06d/himanshu06d/README.md

 - 🔭 I’m currently working on Fixing errors
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate with my ideas
 - 🤔 I’m looking for help on compiling code
 - 💬 Ask me about the laziest way to find a solution